 May 2017: I Made the Switch to Natural Deodorant

-Before it got too hot, I decided to try natural deodorant.
+Before it got too hot, I decided to try a natural deodorant.
 There is a detox period of 2-3 weeks when switching where your body is getting rid of the old deodorant that is in your sweat glands.
-This period is nasty, and you will smell like a mix between hot metal and B.O.
+This period is nasty, and you will smell like a mix of hot metal and B.O.
 It wasn’t fun, but I found showering twice a day, exfoliating my pits, and wiping my pits with alcohol helped greatly.

 I used Native Deodorant, which got great reviews online and seemed to be advertised on every social media channel.
 At first, it was hard to tell whether it worked or not because of the detox period.
 Once my body stopped smelling horrible, the product seemed good.
 And then the next day, my armpits had a fiery rash.
-I learned this was common and a reaction to baking soda, and ingredient in Native Deodorant and many other natural deodorants.
+I learned this was common and a reaction to baking soda, an ingredient in Native Deodorant and many other natural deodorants.

 At the end of May, I went to NYC to host an event with a brand and forgot my deodorant at home.
 They had E.O.
 Lavender Spray Deodorant in their office bathroom; that with some personal cleansing wipes got me smelling fresh after the train trip and worked reasonably well through the event that evening.
 At that event, I ended up in a conversation about natural deodorant with some attendees.
 One of the guests told me about Piperwai.
-She was an inventor and met the folks behind Piperwai Deodorant and thought they and their product was amazing.
+She was an inventor and met the folks behind Piperwai Deodorant and thought they and their product were amazing.
 She inspired me to order a jar that very night.

-June 2017: I Filled my Amazon Cart
+June 2017: I Filled out my Amazon Cart

-Armed with a fresh jar of Piperwai, I decided to do a true natural deodorant review and ordered a dozen different types of Amazon and various websites.
+Armed with a fresh jar of Piperwai, I decided to do a truly natural deodorant review and ordered a dozen different types of Amazon and various websites.
 This is my original natural deodorant review.
 After that review, my three winners were Piperwai, Meow Meow Tweet, and E.O.

 August 2017: Another Natural Deodorant Bites the Dust

 It seemed like everywhere I went, I smelled cat pee and I don’t have a cat.
 I finally realized it was me every time I wore Piperwai.
 This stuff seemed so great, I was so disappointed.
 I decided to cut it out for two weeks to see if it was Piperwai or just natural deodorant in general.

 If there’s something I learned through this process is that everyone is different and what works for one may not another.
 And that what makes me smell like cat pee may make you smell like a rose.